rhopp/che-functional-tests/che-start-workspace/README.md

-# Che.openshift.io Workspace Services Performance Evaluation
+# Workspace Services Performance Evaluation
 These tests are intended to measure performance of the REST endpoints of creating/starting/stopping/deleting workspace.

 ## Environment
-The tested server is the OSIO (https://che.openshift.io).
+The tested server is the OSIO (https://che.openshift.io or temporarily rhche.openshift.io).
 The clients to the tested server are deployed on the client nodes of the [OsioPerf Lab](https://github.com/redhat-developer/che-functional-tests/che-start-workspace/README.md).